Find Mortgage Brokers in Pell City, AL

 What Does a Mortgage Broker in Pell City Cost?

 Mortgage broker costs in Alabama typically range from 1% to 3% of the loan amount.
 This fee is often paid by the lender or added to the loan.
 Some brokers charge a flat fee between $1,000 and $3,000.
 You may also pay for credit report fees and appraisal costs separately.
-Costs vary by situation and loan type.
+Costs vary by case and loan type.
 This is general information and not mortgage or financial advice.

 * Cost estimates are general ranges based on publicly available data and compiled using automated research tools.
 Actual fees vary by agent and case complexity.
 This is not mortgage or financial advice — consult directly with an agent for fee specifics.